ZJier/FVMGN/README.md

 We are currently working on the acceptance process for this AAAI-26 paper.

 We will make the source code open source immediately after it has been thoroughly organized.

+We will provide the extended version (ArXiv) and Appendix of the AAAI conference paper here after the sorting process is completed.